Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

    go mstransform

 Some more flagging will be done on the data at this stage to get the final dataset for imaging.
+Use ``plotms`` to decide on where and what you would like to flag and proceed accordingly.

 Imaging
 --------

-We will use the task tclean for imaging.
+We will use the task ``tclean`` for imaging.
+Go through the CASA documentation for tclean to understand the meaning of the various parameters.
 To save on computation, in this example we have set wprojplanes=128.
 In general to account for the w-term more accurately set wprojplanes= -1 so that it will be calculated internally in CASA.
 In this example we have used *interactive = False* in tclean.

+.. admonition:: Things to try
-You may choose to do an *interactive = True*, put the boxes on the sources you want to deconvolve manually to learn the process.
+   To go step by step you can choose to do tclean keeping niter=0.
+This will make an image where no deconvolution would have been done - i. e. it will be a 'dirty image'.
+When doing tclean with non-zero niter, you may choose to do an *interactive = True*, put the boxes on the sources you want to deconvolve manually to learn the process.
+Read the CASA documentation to do an interactive tclean.
+This can enable you to control the mask.

 .. code-block::